| Sales Brochure - DLE510 Introduced in 1960.

 re-operated and then the handset returned to the telephone.

-Mk.
-1 control units had an omni directional microphone.
-Mk.
-2 units have a microphone the
+Mark 1 control units had an omni-directional microphone.
+Mark 2 units have a microphone the

 sensitivity of which is directional.
 Maximum pick-up is from the front and rear of the